 - Veneers may not exactly match the color of your other teeth.
 Also, the veneer's color cannot be altered once in place.
 If you plan on whitening your teeth, you need to do so before getting veneers.

 - Though not likely, veneers can dislodge and fall off.
 To minimize the chance of this occurring, do not bite your nails; chew on pencils, ice, or other hard objects; or otherwise put excessive pressure on your teeth.

 - Teeth with veneers can still experience decay, possibly necessitating full coverage of the tooth with a crown.

 - Veneers are not a good choice for individuals with unhealthy teeth (for example, those with decay or active gum disease), weakened teeth (as a result of decay, fracture, large dental fillings), or for those who have an inadequate amount of existing enamel on the tooth surface.

 - Individuals who clench and grind their teeth are poor candidates for porcelain veneers, as these activities can cause the veneers to crack or chip.

 How Long Do Dental Veneers Last?

 Veneers generally last between 5 and 10 years.
 After this time, the veneers would need to be replaced.

 Do Dental Veneers Require Special Care?

 Dental veneers do not require any special care.
-Continue to follow good oral hygiene practices, including brushing and flossing as you normally would.
+Continue to follow good oral hygiene practices, including brushing, flossing, and rinsing with an antiseptic mouthwash as you normally would.